-6.3 A SUMMARY OF QUANTUM MECHANICS
+7.3 A SUMMARY OF QUANTUM MECHANICS

 In their rush to generalize, physicists were eager to extend their research to the tiny center of the atom (the nucleus) by simply assuming that the recently discovered electron was now fully understood.
 In contrast, this research believes that it is the extended, new properties of the electron (especially its interactions) that must be investigated further to understand the significance of quantum mechanics, which more accurately should have been called "Electron Mechanics".
-Feynman's radical theory of Quantum Electro-Dynamics (QED) made the situation more difficult to understand as he entangled the source of EM activity (the electron) with its mutual interactions ("light").
+Feynman's radical theory of Quantum Electro-Dynamics (QED) made the situation more difficult to understand as he entangled the source of EM activity (the electron) with its mutual interactions ("light"): a categorical confusion.
 Worse, his computational method ("Sum over Histories") could be presented as very appealing visual images ('Feynman Diagrams') that persuaded many that these were pictures of reality, with his 'wavy' lines representing photons and his solid lines representing possible electron trajectories (that Heisenberg had supposedly banished from orthodox QM).

 It is disappointing and it may surprise many readers to discover that most professional physicists have only a limited knowledge of QM.
 Most of the early education of people, who end up as physicists, is focused on 'solving' famous examples in classical mechanics; this teaches an approach ("Physics-in-a-Box") where idealized models have been constructed that are solvable with the mathematical 'tools of the trade'.
 Even as undergraduates, few physics students read original papers or even 'classic' texts.
 There is so much material to cover for exams in the curriculum that even foundational topics, such as relativity and quantum mechanics, get only a superficial review.
 It is for these reasons that much of the material in this section was included.
 It provides information and perspective to even senior physicists, who have been pursuing their own specialty during their career and never got down into the details of their own science.
+The summaries presented here set the stage (in later papers) for replacing QM and extending its insight to multi-electron atoms.

-6.3.1 EARLY QUANTUM PHYSICS
+7.3.1 EARLY QUANTUM PHYSICS